nahumj/MSU_HSPC/README.txt

-This is the MSU High SChool PRogramming Repo.
+This is the MSU High School PRogramming Repo.